Photography is about a lot of little things coming together to make a great image.

-Technology has improved leaps and bounds in terms of what our devices can automate for us, but nothing can replace your brain and how you think creatively.
+Technology has improved leaps and bounds in terms of what our devices can automate for us.
+Don’t forget, however, that nothing can replace your brain and how you think creatively.

-But there will be a point in which you’ll want to create more, go beyond allowing the camera to think for you.
+But there will be a point at which you’ll want to create more, go beyond allowing the camera to think for you.
 This is where shooting on manual comes in.

 The best camera for food photography will have the ability to shoot on manual.

-Even though there are some great point and shoots out there, that do amazing things, if you want to fully immerse yourself in food photography or get paid to take food photography, then you’re probably beginning to see that a ‘happy snap’ camera, like a point and shoot won’t cut the mustard.
+There are some great point and shoots out there, that do amazing things.
+To fully immerse yourself in food photography or get paid to take food photography, then you’re probably beginning to see that a ‘happy snap’ camera, won’t cut it.